Share with Care

 If you're exploring on two wheels make sure you stay on track and keep singletrack single.
 You must ask permission from the landowner if you intend to alter or build trails.

-Wild camping is illegal without permission
+Wild camping is unlawful without permission

 Almost all land in the National Park is privately owned, and you must get the landowner's permission before camping.
 Some farmers and landowners may allow camping if you ask them, but if in doubt find an official campsite; there are plenty to choose from.